 SNR Wireless.
 SNR Wireless is a wholly-owned subsidiary of SNR HoldCo, which is an entity owned by SNR Wireless Management, LLC ("SNR Management") and us.
 Under the applicable accounting guidance in ASC 810, SNR HoldCo is considered a variable interest entity and, based on the characteristics of the structure of this entity and in accordance with the applicable accounting guidance, we consolidate SNR HoldCo into our financial statements.
 The SNR Operative Agreements, as amended, provide for, among other things, that SNR Management has the ability, but not the obligation, to require SNR HoldCo to purchase SNR Management's ownership interests in SNR HoldCo (the "SNR Put Right") for a purchase price that equals its equity contribution to SNR HoldCo plus a fixed annual rate of return.
-The First SNR Put Window closed in the first quarter 2021, was not exercised and expired in January 2021.
-The Second SNR Put Window will begin in the fourth quarter 2021.
+The First SNR Put Window closed in the first quarter of 2021.
+The Second SNR Put Window is currently open and expires on January 25, 2022.